Sep 30, 2025

 🎯 Principles

-I strongly believe in principles; principles are initial truths or assumptions that serve as the foundation, basis, or guidance for every project we are starting.
-Therefore, let's start with them.
+| I believe a lot in principles, principles are initial truths or assumptions that serve as a basis, foundation or guidance for every project we are starting.
+So let's start with them. | Principles of Feedback | Principles of Recognition |

-1. Clarity All feedback must be specific and easy to understand.
-If it's confusing, it can hinder comprehension and have the opposite effect. | 1.
-Clarity Just like in feedback, if it’s not clear, it becomes challenging, especially because recognitions are usually public.
-Everyone needs to understand the "why" of the recognition. |
+| 1.
+Clarity All feedback should be specific and easy to understand.
+If it is confusing, it can make acquittal difficult and have the opposite effect. | 1.
+Clarity Just like with feedback, if it's not clear, it gets difficult, especially since acknowledgments are usually public.
+Everyone needs to understand the "why" of recognition. | |

-2. Actionable It should have a roadmap for improvement, meaning feedback without guidance is not constructive. | 2.
-Personalization No generic statements.
-It's not just a "thank you"; it's necessary to detail the specific reason for recognition, connecting it to an action, behavior, or result. |
+| 2.
+Actionable Must have an improvement roadmap, i.e., feedback without guidance is not constructive. | 2.
+Personalization Nothing to be generic.
+It's not just a "thank you"; It is necessary to detail the specific reason for the recognition, connecting it to the action, behavior or result. | |

-3. Frequency Being regular is essential to foster growth and avoid bottlenecks.
-Without rhythm, feedback can seem lost or too heavy. | 3.
+| 3.
+Frequency Being regular is essential to foster growth and avoid bottlenecks.
+Without rhythm, feedback can feel lost or overpowered. | 3.
 Frequency Recognizing only at the end of the year may be too late.
-Employee recognition should be continuous and timely to maximize its impact. |
+Employee recognition must be ongoing and timely to maximize its impact. | |

-- | 4.
-Proportionality Especially when involving rewards, recognition should reflect how positive the activity, behavior, or deliverable is. |
+| - | 4.
+Proportionality Especially when it involves rewards, recognition should reflect how positive the activity, behavior, or delivery is. |

 🔄 Methodologies

-Beyond principles, we need to discuss methods.
-Here is where the methodologies of each program come into play.
-Since feedback has been widely used for a longer time, we have more variations than recognition programs, as shown below.
+| Going beyond principles, we need to talk about method.
+And this is where the methodologies of each program come in.
+As feedback has been widely used for a longer time, we have more variations than recognition programs, as shown below. | Feedback Methodologies: Tools for Growth | Recognition Methodologies: Celebrating Success |

-1. Developmental Feedback Used to build technical and behavioral skills, helping employees in their professional development.
+| 1.
+Developmental Feedback Used to build technical and behavioral skills, helping employees to have a professional development.
 It can be applied in 1:1 sessions or training programs.
-Focuses on progress in skills over time, seeking long-term improvements with follow-ups to verify advancements. | 1.
-Institutional Recognition This type of recognition can be parallel to developmental or evaluative feedback.
-The goal is to hold celebrations and recognitions aimed at elements that are part of the organizational culture.
-Common forms include: tenure, birthdays, milestone achievements, "employee of the month", cultural value representatives, and internal projects. |
+It focuses on the progress of skills over time, seeking long-term improvements, with follow-up to check progress. | 1.
+Institutional Recognition This type of recognition can be a parallel to developmental or evaluative feedback.
+The objective is to hold celebrations and recognitions focused on elements that are part of the organizational culture.
+Common forms include: tenure, anniversaries, milestone achievements, "contributor of the month," culture value representative, and internal projects. | |

-2. Behavioral Feedback Frequently used for observable activities with visible impacts.
-Its aim is to seek improvements in workplace interactions and correct any errors.
-It should focus on actions rather than personal traits, aiming to be as objective and actionable as possible. | 2.
-Leadership-Driven Recognition This recognition is highly strategic.
-Studies show that 83.6% of employees feel that recognition affects their motivation for success at work.
-We can draw a parallel with developmental or continuous feedback because leader recognition focuses on performance and behavior.
-It can be executed after the delivery of important activities, developments in internal projects, Individual Development Plans (IDPs), directly tied to day-to-day occurrences. |
+| 2.
+Behavioral Feedback Often used for observable activities with visible impacts.
+Its objective is to seek improvements in workplace interactions and correct any errors.
+You should focus on actions, not personal traits, seeking to be as objective and actionable as possible. | 2.
+Recognition Performed by Leadership This recognition is highly strategic.
+Studies show that 83.6% of employees feel that recognition affects their motivation to succeed at work.
+We can draw a parallel with developmental or continuous feedback, as leader recognition focuses on performance and behavior.
+It can be executed after the delivery of important activities, evolutions in internal projects, Individual Development Plans (IDPs), directly linked to what happens on a daily basis. | |

-3. Continuous Feedback This is the day-to-day feedback that should be as close as possible to the event to generate greater absorption.
-Very common in agile environments where speed is crucial for performance. | 3.
+| 3.
+Continuous Feedback This is day-to-day feedback, which should be as close to the event as possible to generate greater absorption.
+Very common in agile environments, where speed is crucial for performance. | 3.
 Peer-to-Peer Recognition Here, we allow all employees to participate in the recognition program: leaders-leaders, employees-leaders, employees-employees.
-Generally used to recognize daily actions and behaviors, such as assistance in activities, a good technical delivery, or a positive behavior.
-This type of recognition is super important, especially in very technical teams where much of the effort goes unseen by management, but is seen by the next person who accesses the work done.
-We can draw a parallel here with behavioral and continuous feedback, and it is of course peer-based. |
+Generally used to recognize everyday actions and behaviors, such as help with activities, good technical delivery, or positive behavior.
+This type of recognition is super important, especially in very technical teams, where much of the effort is not seen by the leadership, but by the next person who will access the activity done.
+We can make a parallel here with behavioral and continuous, and of course, peer-based feedback. | |

-4. Peer-Based Feedback Great for capturing colleagues' and leaders' perspectives on performance.
-Generally used alongside tools that collect 360-degree feedback.
-It helps employees increase their "Johari Window," gaining better insight into their peers’ perceptions and what they can do to improve. | - |
+| 4.
+Peer-to-Peer Feedback Great for capturing peers' and leaders' view of performance.
+Usually used in conjunction with tools that collect 360-degree feedback.
+It helps the employee to increase the "Johari Window", better understanding the perception of their peers and what they can do to improve. | - | |

-5. Evaluative Feedback Lastly, but equally important, traditional evaluative feedback, which is basically annual reviews of employee performance, generally based on benchmarks and internal KPIs. | - |
+| 5.
+Evaluative Feedback Last but not least, traditional evaluative feedback, which basically deals with annual reviews of employee performance, usually based on benchmarks and internal KPIs. | - |

 🔺 The Triple Helix of Success in Recognition

-📋 Models
+📋 Templates

-Feedback Models | Recognition Models |
+| Feedback Templates | Recognition Models |

-Dear friends, there are many models, but our focus here is recognition, so I will mention only one that will be very useful, although for research purposes, here are some model names: CEE, SBI, DESC, STAR, IDEA, CEDAR.
-Feedback SBI: This is a very objective model and divides feedback into 3 clear, direct, and unbiased steps, always trying as much as possible not to take personal characteristics into account.
+| Dears, there are several models, as our focus here is recognition, I will only talk about 1 that will be very useful, but for research purposes, be the names of the models: CEE, SBI, DESC, STAR, IDEA, CEDAR.
+SBI Feedback: This is a very objective model and divides feedback into 3 clear, direct and impartial steps, always trying our best not to take personal characteristics into account.
 How to do it: 1.
-Situation: Here, we need to be transparent about which situation (action, behavior, activity) we want to discuss.
-2. Behavior: We should detail the observed action, leaving no room for interpretation.
-3. Impact: What I consider most important, clearly stating the effect of this action on the team, project, or company.
-Example: "Fulano, I noticed that during your colleague's presentation (situation), you kept responding to emails on your laptop (action), and this behavior caused you to miss important information from the presentation and resulted in you asking about items that had already been discussed, delaying our meeting."
-Finally, we can conclude with a recommendation for improvement. | The concept is the same as the SBI feedback model but applied to recognition.
-Let's get straight to the examples: "Fulano, I noticed that during your colleague's meeting (situation), you stayed focused even amid distractions (behavior), and you were able to contribute effectively at the end of the presentation, bringing great ideas.
-Congratulations on your performance, this is part of our value 'being present'."
-It’s always good to link employee recognition to the company’s values.
-Here, recognition should be used to value a positive action.
-Unlike feedback, which should be done privately, you can perform this appreciation right at the end of the meeting.
-R.I.S.E Recognition (Recognition, Impact, Specific, Emotion) Here, we go into a little more detail about recognition: - Recognition: Which action do we want to recognize and what is its reason? - Impact: What impact does this cause on the team and the company? - Specific: Try to be as personalized as possible. - Emotion: How did this positively affect the environment?
-Example: "Fulano, I would like to highlight your focus and being present during the meeting (recognition).
-This had a significant impact on the quality of the insights suggested at the end of the presentation (impact), especially in introducing out-of-the-box ideas (specific), enriching the discussion and improving our initial idea (emotion)." |
+Situation: Here, we need to make it transparent about what situation (action, behavior, activity) we want to talk about.
+2. Behavior: We must detail the observed action, with no room for interpretation.
+3. Impact: What I consider most important, to make clear the effect of this action on the team, project or company.
+Example: "So-and-so, I noticed that during your coworker's presentation (situation), you continued to answer emails in the notebook (Action), this behavior made you lose important information from the presentation, and made you ask questions about items already commented, delaying our meeting."
+Finally, we can conclude with a recommendation for improvement. | The concept is the same as SBI feedback, but applied to recognition.
+Let's go straight to the examples: "So-and-so, I noticed that during your coworker's meeting (Situation), you stayed focused, even in the midst of distractions (Behavior), and managed to contribute effectively at the end of the presentation, bringing great ideas.
+Congratulations on the performance, this is part of our value 'being present'."
+It is always good to link employee recognition to the company's values.
+This is where recognition should be used to value a positive action.
+And, unlike feedback, which must be done privately, you can make this appreciation at the end of the meeting.
+R.I.S.E Recognition (Recognition, Impact, Specific, Emotion) Here, we detail recognition a little more: - Recognition: Which action we want to recognize and what is its reason. - Impact: What impact does this have on the team and the company? - Specific: Try to be as personalized as possible. - Emotion: How it positively affected the environment.
+Example: "So-and-so, I would like to highlight your focus and presence during the meeting (Recognition).
+This had a significant impact on the quality of the insights suggested at the end of the presentation (Impact), especially in introducing out-of-the-box ideas (Specific), enriching the debate and improving our initial idea (Emotion)." |

 🛠️ Techniques

-Finally, we need to implement techniques to recognize and give feedback, aiding the daily execution.
+| Finally, we need to implement techniques to recognize and give feedback, helping in the execution on a daily basis. | Feedback Techniques | Recognition Techniques |

-1. Sandwich Old-school, much criticized but effective.
-Here, during the feedback, you can place the constructive feedback between two positive feedbacks, or even between recognitions.
-Personally, I do not understand the reasons for the criticisms, as feedback is 50% the responsibility of the receiver, so softening it can be a good approach. | 1.
-Direct Use the method in an objective manner, without beating around the bush, focused on action and results.
-Perfect for meeting endings, celebrations, or something more institutional. |
+| **1.
+Oldschool sandwich , much criticized, but effective.
+Here, during feedback, you can put constructive feedback between two positive feedbacks, or even between recognitions.
+I don't particularly understand the reasons for the criticism, because the 50% feedback is the responsibility of the receiver, so mitigating it can be a good thing. | 1.
+Direct Use the method objectively, bluntly, focused on action and results.
+Perfect for meeting endings, celebrations, or something more institutional. | |

-2. Pendleton Here, the basic strategy is not just to talk but to interact and discuss the topic in the following steps: 1.
+| 2.
+Pendleton Here, the basic strategy is not just to talk, but to interact and debate on the topic, in the following steps: 1.
 Ask the receiver what went well 2.
-Tell the receiver what you saw working well 3.
-Ask what did not go so well and could be improved 4.
-Share what you believe did not go well and what could be improved It is more suitable to use when you have quality time because it requires a bit more conversation, but it is highly effective. | 2.
-Storytelling Transform employee recognition into a narrative.
-After all, who doesn't enjoy a good story?
+Tell the receiver what went right in your vision 3.
+Ask what didn't work so well and can improve 4.
+Tell us what in your vision didn't work and what can be improved It's more appropriate to use it when you have quality time, as it requires a little more conversation, but it's highly effective. | 2.
+Storytelling Turns employee recognition into a narrative.
+After all, who doesn't like a good story?
 It helps create emotional connection, inspires other employees, and reinforces culture.
-I suggest doing this in places that serve as a record, as these are likely where you will highlight them.
-Example: "This month, we were under tight deadlines with clients and at risk of losing a contract.
-That’s when Fulano came up with an idea that, at first, I thought was a bit crazy, but ultimately proved to be a game-changer for us and our clients.
-Fulano took the lead on this initiative and executed [specific action] that brought us more agility and enabled us to meet the deadlines without needing to do overtime."
-I am "not great at storytelling," but you get the point: in your company, it's likely there are talents for telling stories! |
+I advise you to do it in places that serve as a record, as these will probably be the ones you will highlight.
+Example: "During this month, we were under tight deadlines with customers and at risk of losing a contract.
+That's when So-and-so appeared, with an idea that, at first, I thought was a little crazy, but in the end it proved to be a watershed for us and our customers.
+So-and-so took the lead in this initiative and executed [specific action] that brought us more agility and made us meet deadlines, without the need to work overtime."
+I'm "bad at storytelling", but you get the idea: in your company, you probably have talents in storytelling! | |

-- | 3.
-Connected with Values and Goals Effective employee recognition needs to be connected to the company's values and main objectives.
-Therefore, it's always important, at the end of the recognition, to link it to the company's values, explaining why the action represents these values and how it impacts the results.
-This helps reinforce strategic alignment, directing everyone toward our goals and "culturing" employees, as we are living the values. |
+| - | 3.
+Connected with Values and Goals Effective employee recognition needs to be connected with the company's values and its main objectives.
+Therefore, it is always important, at the end of the recognition, to link the company's values, explain why the action represents these values and how it impacts the results.
+This helps to reinforce strategic alignment, directing everyone to where we should go, and also "acculturates" employees, because we are living the values. |

-🚀 The Synergy that Drives Engagement and Retention
+🚀 The Synergy That Drives Engagement and Retention

-When we build the company's culture, we sometimes forget how we will live it.
-It is in these rituals of recognizing and improving that we can fully experience it.
+Finally, with principles, methodology, models, and techniques, your recognition programs will be a success.
+According to Gallup, the combination of employee feedback and recognition can lead to a 21% reduction in turnover in business units with high turnover and 51% in units with low turnover.
+When we build company culture, we sometimes forget how we are going to live it.
+And it is in these rituals of recognizing and improving that we can fully experience it.
 One of the main reasons for voluntary departures is the lack of a sense of belonging and employee engagement.
-Only 20% of employees who feel they don’t belong are engaged, compared to 91% of those who do feel they belong.
-One of the major reasons for this lack of belonging is feeling lost, not understanding the objectives and culture.
+Only 20% of employees who feel they don't belong are engaged, compared to 91% of those who do.
+One of the big reasons for this lack of belonging is feeling lost, without understanding the goals and culture.
+Everyone likes to know where they're going.
+Help them know about it through a well-structured recognition program and constructive feedback. ---

 📚 Keep Learning

-Did you enjoy this content?
-We have much more material and resources to help you build an exceptional recognition culture in your company.
+Did you like this content?
+We have many more materials and resources to help you build a culture of exceptional recognition in your company.
+Access our exclusive resources and materials →

 References